VEB Leuchtenbau Cascade Pendant Chandelier

 Designer: To be appraised.

 This lamp has no label, but it is East German.
-It is made in the mid 60s, in all probability by VEB Leuchtenbau, Lengefeld.
+It is made in the mid 60s by VEB Leuchtenbau, Lengefeld.
 One of the biggest lighting companies at that time in the GDR.

 Several table lamps with similar globes can be found as lamps produced by AKA ELECTRIC.
 AKA ELECTRIC was the trademark for electrical household appliances, lights and vehicle electrics in the GDR.